franciskershaw/slice-of-pie/README.md

 #### Information Architecture

-* Tree structure can be implemented with use of burger icon on mobile devices.
+* Tree structure should be implemented with the use of burger icon on mobile devices.
-* Priority of links from left to right
+* Priority of links from left to right.
-* Priority as follows: logo on far left, then in the middle is ‘build table’ and ‘browse all’, far right is ‘Sign in/sign out’, ‘wish list’, ‘basket’
+* Priority as follows: logo on far left, then in the middle is ‘build table’ and ‘browse all’, far right is ‘Sign in/sign out’, ‘wish list’, ‘basket’.
-* Most important CTAs should be visible on landing page: ‘build product’ or ‘create account’
+* Most important CTAs should be visible on the landing page: ‘build product’ or ‘create account’.
-* Where possible there should be no more than three clicks for a user to reach end of journey (if applicable)
+* Where possible attempts should be made to reduce the amount of clicks taken for a user to reach the end of their journey.

 ### Skeleton Plane

-At this point in development, it felt safe to start serious work on wireframes.
-These were created using [InVision](https://www.invisionapp.com/), and were incredibly useful in ironing out any potential design flaws before any line of code has been written.
+At this point in development, it felt safe to start work on wireframes.
+These were created using [InVision](https://www.invisionapp.com/) as with all my previous projects, and were really useful in ironing out any potential design flaws before any line of code had been written.

 ![All wireframes](media/nonproducts/all-wireframes.png)